dimasmith/planets/README.md

 You can describe a simulation using [.ron](https://github.com/ron-rs/ron) files with the parameters.
 See assets directory for examples.

-Place compiled planetz binary next to the `assets` directory and start it.
+Place compiled planets binary next to the `assets` directory and start it.

 ## Simulation controls